About:

 Eval is an important part of any AI problem and Semantic Search isn’t any exception.
 There is a wide variety of eval choices that you have to choose from.
 The first choice that you have to make is to ensure you’re choosing the right metric that meets your business user’s needs.

-For example, if your user(or use case) demands that the “most relevant” result to stay on top compared to a result that is “relatively less relevant”, then probably nDCG is what you need.
+For example, if your user(or use case) demands that the most relevant result to stay on top compared to a result that is relatively less relevant, then probably nDCG is what you need.

-If you’re fine to compromise the order of relevance and as long as all the relevant result results are ordered above the irrelevant results, then MAP should be better for you.
-(We’ll have a detailed blog on playbook of eval metric for semantic search later) But the point is, you have to make a call and align your feedback loop accordingly!
+But the point is, you have to make a call and align your feedback loop accordingly!
 And it’s very important to ensure that it aligns with your business needs.

 Ground truth prep: